aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 The main schema works with CockroachDB out of the box via Temporal's SQL tool.
 Download `temporal-sql-tool` from the [Temporal GitHub releases](https://github.com/temporalio/temporal/releases) alongside `temporal-server`.
 The schema files are in the source tarball under `schema/postgresql/v12/temporal/versioned/`.

-> **Important:** pass hostname and port as separate flags (`--ep <host> --port 26257`). `temporal-sql-tool` supports multiple database backends including MySQL, and its internal port-parsing logic treats a combined `host:port` string as a MySQL endpoint — silently appending `:3306` instead of using the port you specified.
+> **Important:** pass hostname and port as separate flags (`--ep <host> --port 26257`). `temporal-sql-tool` supports multiple database backends including MySQL, and its internal port-parsing logic treats a combined `host:port` string as a MySQL endpoint, silently appending `:3306` instead of using the port you specified.

 ```bash
 temporal-sql-tool \